-The safety and efficacy of Nexavar in the treatment of advanced renal cell carcinoma (RCC) were studied in the following two randomised controlled clinical studies:
+The safety and efficacy of sorafenib in the treatment of advanced renal cell carcinoma (RCC) were investigated in two clinical studies:

 Study 11213, TARGET (Treatment Approaches in Renal cancer Global Evaluation Trial)

 The TARGET study (Study 11213) was a Phase III, international, multi-centre, randomised, double blind, placebo-controlled study in 903 patients with advanced renal cell carcinoma who had received prior systemic therapy.
 Primary study endpoints included overall survival and progression-free survival (PFS).
 Tumour response rate was a secondary endpoint.